artzab1103/ochko.exe/README.md

   </p>
 </div>

-# Mini-history about this project
+# History about this project
 3-5 month ago i for a joke started making a virus, that called ochko.exe.

 I make GDI with Maltoolkit1.0.exe, .bat/.vbs with Notepad++, BassBoosted .wav with Audacity.